-The new vector of cyber attacks becomes popular nowadays.
-Scammers in the guise of the Microsoft Technical Support try to force Internet users to make a call on the alleged toll-free phone number.
+The new sector of cyber attacks has become popular nowadays.
+Scammers in the guise of the Microsoft Technical Support try to force Internet users into making a call on an alleged toll-free phone number.
 Of course, this number isn’t free indeed, and the fraudsters gain money from the each call.

-Due to many of our users claims for such cyber attacks, we’ve decided to make a detailed research of this fraudulent scheme.
-In this post, we will give the answers to the most frequently asked questions about Microsoft Tech Support scammers.
+Due to many of our users claims about such cyber attacks, we’ve decided to make a detailed investigation into this fraudulent scheme.
+In this post, we will give you the answers to the most frequently asked questions about Microsoft Tech Support scammers.
 Forewarned is forearmed!
 We hope that you will be attentive to the signs and take care of your safety while browsing.
-Won’t let scammers to manipulate on your fears!
+Don’t let scammers to manipulate on your fears!

 How scammers scare people?

 Amusingly, but the fraudsters even connect the Google Analytics to their malicious web pages!

 The horrible text messages are not the only thing which scammers are using to terrify their victims.
 There are also threatening voice notifications played.
 Usually, they are stored here:

 If you ever encounter one of these scare tactics, just keep calm and believe that there is no real danger, if you’re not calling the “free” phone number of the fake technical support team.